Hacking on cloud-init¶

 This document describes how to contribute changes to cloud-init.

 It assumes you have a GitHub account, and refers to your GitHub user

-To contribute, you must sign the Canonical contributor license agreement
+To contribute to cloud-init, you must sign the Canonical contributor license agreement

 - If you have already signed it as an individual, your Launchpad user will be listed in the contributor-agreement-canonical group.
 (Unfortunately there is no easy way to check if an organization or company you are doing work for has signed.)